-	Lily – I adopt elderly and medically compromised Great Danes and prefer to drive rather than fly with them.
-That way I can get to a veterinarian if I need one along the way.
-I pack a good orthopedic foam bed for the back of the car and pad the entire area so the dog can’t fall if you have to stop quickly.
-Consider also using a harness and seatbelt.
+Lily – I adopt elderly and medically compromised Great Danes.
+I pack a good orthopedic foam bed for the back of the car and secure the dog with a harness and seatbelt.

-Shawna – I traveled from Boston to Las Vegas with my paraplegic 12-year-old pug Winston.
-We made sure his crate was soft sided and that it gave him maximum space.
-I worried about him being too warm so we took Ziploc bags and filled them with ice.
-I also took a battery-operated fan and cooling mats that you fill with water and place in the crate.
+Shawna – I traveled from Boston to Las Vegas with my paraplegic pug Winston.
+We made sure he had a soft sided crate that gave him maximum space.
+I worried about him warm so we took Ziploc bags and filled them with ice.
+I also took a battery-operated fan and cooling mats that you place in the crate.